What does a good kindergarten homeschool schedule look like?

 MORNING CHORES

-Our morning chores were simple.
-It was a routine of opening the blinds, making the bed, completing the weather chart (hanging near the window), and if there were books, toys, or clothes on the floor – clean up.
+Morning chores can be simple but they help to set a routine.
+Our chores include opening the blinds, making the bed, completing the weather chart (hanging near the window), and if there were books, toys, or clothes on the floor – clean up.

 BREAKFAST